Hasibul294/git-basic/README.md

 # git commit -m"first commit"
 shift your code to local repo
 # git merge
-merging code with other branches
+merge code with other branches
 # git push
 push your code to remote repo